Click To Read More

 Overview

-The walkway is well-known amongst locals as a wildlife oasis in the middle of the city and the river is home to lots of animals with herons, buzzards, bats, foxes and even deer frequently spotted by walkers.
+The walkway is well-known amongst locals as a wildlife oasis in the middle of the city, and the river is home to herons, buzzards, bats, foxes, and deer, all of which are frequently spotted by walkers.

 The Water of Leith